 Judging by its picture - this needs no further introduction.
 Featured in Top Gear as ‘the best driving road in the world’- it probably is.
 I did it myself and it’s the best driving memory I have.
 Built during communist times with a special purpose in mind, lots of dynamite was used to carve this 2,000m high pathway.

 Coming from Brasov or Sibiu you will drive on one side of the mountains until you eventually come onto a soft winding road leading upwards.
 Splendid views open up as you twist and turn at 60 km/h on your quest to the top.
 Once there you will see how sharp ridges guard marvellous views of the great plains of Transylvania.
 Transfagarasan means “across the Fagaras Mts.” from Wallachia to Transylvania.
-There’s also a cable car from the base, but the experience isn’t as a tour on Transfagarasan Highway!
+There’s also a cable car from the base, but the experience isn’t as good as a tour on Transfagarasan Highway!

 7. Romanian local life, people and culture